xioup/sum-type-validation/README.md

-# Some Sum Type
+# Sum Type Validation

-Powerful sum type constructor and library based on sanctuary-def.
+Powerful sum type library based on sanctuary-def with a focus on validation.